What Does The Python Percent Sign Mean?

 7. %x

-This formatting operator specifies the hexadecimal value for the given value in lower case.
+This formatting operator specifies the hexadecimal value for the given value in lowercase.

 It can represent positive and negative numbers as well.